 - According to the Sautrantika tenets, actually cognizing imputedly knowable phenomena relies on actually cognizing their bases for imputation both in the immediately preceding moment and simultaneously with actually cognizing the phenomenon.

-- According to the Mahayana tenets, the above is the case with all imputably knowable phenomena except the various types of lack of impossible soul, voidness (stong-nyid, emptiness), and true stoppings (‘gog-bden, true cessations).
-Actual cognition of voidnesses and true stoppings rely on actually cognizing their bases for imputation merely in the immediately preceding moment.
+- According to the Mahayana tenets, the above is the case with all imputably knowable phenomena except the various types of lack of impossible soul (bdag-med; selflessness), voidness (stong-nyid; emptiness), and true stoppings (‘gog-bden; true cessations).
+Actual cognition of selflessnesses, voidnesses and true stoppings rely on actually cognizing their bases for imputation merely in the immediately preceding moment.
 It does not require actually cognizing their bases for imputation simultaneously with them.

 - Because of this difference, in the Sautrantika system, non-conceptual total absorption on the lack of the impossible soul of a person actually cognizes the aggregates, the validly knowable “me,” and this lack of an impossible soul simultaneously.
-In the Mahayana systems, only the lack of impossible soul or voidness is actually cognized then.
-The aggregates and validly knowable “me” are actually cognized only in the immediately preceding moment.
+In the Mahayana systems, only the lack of an impossible soul or voidness is actually cognized then.
+The aggregates, validly knowable “me” and object of refutation are actually cognized only in the immediately preceding moment.